scriptfoundry/karma-requirejs-mock/README.md

 ## Recommended setup

-So, actually I don't have any recommendations.
-I could make this into another [Grunt](http://gruntjs.com/) scaffolding ecosystem, but these tend to have a short shelf-life and get abandoned pretty quickly.
-Plus, you may want to add this to your project after you've already added a lot of working code.
 You might want to just move the entire test folder to your project's `scripts` folder and modify the `karma.conf.js` and, if necessary, `main.js`.
 I wouldn't add this as a Git submodule.
+You don't want all your tests to start breaking just because you updated the test working directory!

+Yeah, I could make this into another [Grunt](http://gruntjs.com/) scaffolding ecosystem, but these tend to have a short shelf-life and get abandoned pretty quickly, and there's nothing more frustrating than finding something that should work but doesn't because Grunt has changed or something nasty like that.
+Plus, you may want to add this to your project after you've already added a lot of working code.

 The way I would set up your code though might be something like this: